kiraitami/project-rpg/README.md

 Download or clone the App

+You can install the RPG-DEMO.apk to test it

 Then, enjoy it with your friends!

 The App has a default Firebase Project associated to it